danielperna84/custom_homematic/README.md

 For CCU and decendants (RaspberryMatic, debmatic) it is recommended to enable authentication for XmlRPC communication (Settings/Control panel/Security/Authentication).
 JsonRPC communication ia always authenticated.

 The account used for communication is required to have admin privileges on your HomeMatic hub.
-It is imporant to note though, that special characters (like `#`) within your credentials may break the possibility to authenticate.
+It is imporant to note though, that special characters within your credentials may break the possibility to authenticate.
+Allowed characters for a CCU password are: `A-Z`, `a-z`, `0-9`, and `.!$():;#-`.
+The CCU WebUI also supports `ÄäÖöÜüß`, but these characters are not supported by the XmlRPC servers.

 If you are using Homegear and have not set up authentication, please enter dummy-data to complete the configuration flow.